norton120/pirate_baby/content/posts/the_one_where_a_picture_of_your_dog_broke_the_cd_pipeline.md

 ![Bash is so destructive](/images/bash.png)

-You are just about ready to close down your laptop when
+You are just about ready to close down your laptop when an alert pops up from AWS CodeDeploy: your deployment has failed.
+You assume it is a fluke - probably a failed resource allocation or something similar, all you did was
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg1Mjk3Mjc2MSwxMDgwMzQ2ODMxXX0=
+eyJoaXN0b3J5IjpbLTEwNDY5MDE0NzMsMTA4MDM0NjgzMV19
 -->